Gabriel Jesus is the current incumbent of Arsenal’s famous No.9 shirt – but how have his predecessors fared?

 Smith is an Arsenal hero, but his best days as their No.9 came before the advent of permanent squad numbers.

-Across the two seasons the shirt was his, he scored just five league goals, although he did bag the excellent winner in the 1994 European Cup Winners’ Cup final against Parma.
+Across the two seasons that the shirt was his, he scored just five league goals, although he did bag the excellent winner in the 1994 European Cup Winners’ Cup final against Parma.

 Alan Smith Vs Parma pic.twitter.com/7v5Xdi8vhi